LUCompSoc/constitution/README.md

 7. Is responsible with the Developer Officer(s) for the formulation and fulfilment of the social calendar and for overseeing social activities within the college.
 8. Act as chair to all Society meetings.

+### Vice-President

+1. Shall assist the President in the completion of their duties, assist with the running of the Society and deputise when necessary.
+2. Shall assist the President in liaising with the Oversight Committee, LUSU and the University.
+3. Is responsible for working with the Welfare Officer(s) to ensure all Society welfare and academic issues are represented and promoted.
+4. Ensure all public and working documentation is up to date, including maintaining this constitution.

 ### Treasurer